 The information provided online is very vague and confusing, however we have done our best to piece together any information we can find relating to tests and requirements.

 From our research, we have reached the conclusion that The UK (being no longer in the EU) is classified as a third country and is now considered low risk by the government of Spain.
-If Spain/The Canary Islands are placed on the Green list (which allows us to travel there for holidays) and the UK is still considered to be low risk, you will be expected to do the following for your visit:
+Spain/The Canary Islands are currently placed on the Amber list.
+You will be expected to do the following for your visit:

 Before arrival in Spain, you must: